 Over 6 months, through extensive user testing, I iterated the online proposition to meet the feedback and adress a further series of new requirements from Senior Stakeholders.

-The website went live In Feburary 2016, with a widereaching campaign across London & the wider UK.
+The website went live In Feburary 2016.

 Syncing up with BBC GEL's evolution of cards, I had the responsibility to coordinate across departments to ensure the direction was compatible with the need of other products.

 Introducing a mix on 'Consume in page' and onward journeys turned out to be the most challenging touchpoint of the project; ultimately a key point to present the proposition in front of users as soon and frequent as possible.